Loading...

 First, verify your filters aren't too restrictive—check if any single filter caused a dramatic drop.
 Then consider: (1) expanding geography to a broader region, (2) including a related industry code, (3) lowering minimum revenue, (4) accepting companies with one loss year instead of zero.
 Document any broadening: "Local search yielded insufficient comparables; expanded to pan-European as permitted under OECD guidelines when local data is sparse."

-No. Automatically excluding all loss-makers is too aggressive and can bias results upward.
-The OECD explicitly states companies shouldn't be rejected solely for having losses.
+No. Automatically excluding all loss-makers is too aggressive and can bias results upward. explicitly states companies shouldn't be rejected solely for having losses.
 Exclude only persistent loss-makers (losses in all years of the analysis period) and investigate single-year losses to determine if they reflect normal business cycles or extraordinary circumstances.
 Document your analysis for each loss-maker considered.

 Create a search strategy report listing: (1) database used and search date, (2) each filter criterion with threshold, (3) rationale for each threshold, (4) number of companies remaining after each filter, and (5) final count proceeding to manual review.
 This documentation should allow someone to replicate your search.
 Many practitioners include this as a dedicated section in the benchmarking study or as an appendix.